json-api/json-api/_format/1.1/index.md

 a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters other than `profile`.

-Servers **MUST** respond with a `406 Not Acceptable` status code if a request specifies an instance of the JSON:API media type in an `Accept` header with any media type parameter other than `profile`.
+Servers **MUST** respond with a `406 Not Acceptable` status code if a request's `Accept` header contains the JSON:API media type and all instances of that media type are modified with a media type parameter other than `profile`.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure